Southeastern Louisiana Lions and Lady Lions: Baseball

-The Southeastern Louisiana Lions baseball team represents Southeastern Louisiana University in Hammond, Louisiana.
+The Southeastern Louisiana University Lion Baseball team represents Southeastern Louisiana University in Hammond, Louisiana.
 The team is a member of the Southland Conference, which is part of the NCAA Division I. The team plays its home games at Pat Kenelly Diamond at Alumni Field.

 Men's basketball

-The Southeastern Louisiana Lions basketball team represents Southeastern Louisiana University in Hammond, Louisiana.
+The Southeastern Louisiana University Lion Basketball team represents Southeastern Louisiana University in Hammond, Louisiana.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. The team plays its home games at the University Center.

 Women's basketball

-The Southeastern Louisiana Lady Lions basketball team represents Southeastern Louisiana University in Hammond, Louisiana.
+The Southeastern Louisiana University Lady Lion basketball team represents Southeastern Louisiana University in Hammond, Louisiana.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. The team plays its home games at the University Center.

 Women's beach volleyball

 The Southeastern Louisiana Lions women's beach volleyball team represents Southeastern Louisiana University in Division I women's beach volleyball in the Southland Conference.
 The team first played in spring 2020.